mozilla/MozDef/docs/source/alert_development_guide.rst

 Alert Development
 ============

-This guide is for someone seeking to write a MozDef alert plugin.
+This guide is for someone seeking to write a MozDef alert.

 Starting a feature branch